f5devcentral/f5-agility-labs-iam/docs/class1/module3/lab01.rst

 #.
 RDP to Win10 machine as ``user1`` and password ``user1``
 #.
 Open ``Google Chrome`` or the ``Microsoft Edge`` browser - both icons are on the Desktop and the Taskbar
 #.
 From the bookmarks list/toolbar, choose ``Bluesky`` and ignore the inevitable cert warnings.
 #.
-You will be redirected to Azure AD login page.
+You will be redirected to Entra ID login page.
 Login as ``user1@f5access.onmicrosoft.com`` and hit ``Next``.
 The password is stored in a text file named ``azure_ad_creds.txt`` on the Win10 Desktop.

    .. warning :: Don't reset or change the password.

    |image022|

 #.
-After being successfully authenticated by Azure AD, you're redirected to APM with a SAML assertion.
+After being successfully authenticated by Entra ID, you're redirected to APM with a SAML assertion.
 After validating this assertion, APM allows you to access the Bluesky application.
 You'll want to keep your RDP session to ``Win10`` open since you'll use it again for subsequent testing.

    |image023|